Travel and Visa

 Local / Connecting Transport in Freiburg

-• The Freiburg main station (Freiburg Hbf) is centrally located.
+• The Freiburg main station (Freiburg i Brsg Hbf) is centrally located.
 Many hotels or conference venues are reachable via tram or bus from the station.

 • Tram lines and local buses depart regularly from platforms outside the station to various districts of Freiburg.